+Regulation of Railroasis.

-Regulation of Railroads.
-No one, I am sure, would wish to take any backward step.
-The regulation of the railways of the country by federal commission has had admirable results and has fully justified the hopes and expectations of those by whom the policy of regulation was not what should we undo?
-It is whether there is anything else we can do that would supply us with effective means, in the very process of regulation, for bettering the conditions under which the railroads are operated and for making them more useful servants of the country as a whole.
-It seems to me that it might be the part of wisdom, therefore, before further legislation in this field is attempted to look at the whole problem of co-ordination and efficiency in the full light of a fresh assessment of circumstance and opinion, as a guide to dealing with the several parts of it.
+No one, I am sure, would wish to ake any backward step.
+The regulation of the railways of the country by federal commission has had admirah results and has fully institled the hopes and expectations of these br om the policy of regulation was originally proposed.
+The question is not which should we undo?
+It is, which there is anything else we can do that would supply us with effective means, in the very process of regula-tion, for bettering the conditions unwhich the railroads are operated and for making them more useful serv ants of the country as a whole.
+It seems to me that it might be the cart of wisdom, therefore, before further legislation in this field is attempted to look at the whole problem of co-ordination and efficiency in the full light of a tresh assessment of circumstance and opinion, as a guide to dealing with the several parts of it.

-For what we are seeking now, what in my mind is the single thought of this message, is national efficiency and security.
-We serve a great nation We should serve it in the spirit of its peculiar genius.
-It is the genius of common men for self-government. in dustry, justice, liberty and peace.
-We should see to it that it lacks no instrument, no facility or vigor of law.
-10 make it sufficient to play its part with energy, safety and assured success in this we are no partisans but heralds
+For what we are seeking now, what in my mind is the single thought a this message, is national efficiency and We serve a great on security.
+We at suid serve it in the spirit of its peculiar genius.
+It is the genius of common men for self-governa ent, in common men for self-covernment, in-dustry, justice, libert and matce.
+We should see to it that a index so instru-ment, so facility or visce of law, to make it sufficient to play the part with energy, safety and security success.
+In this we are no portioned but heralds and prophets of a new and.